-- Appointments of directors/board level committees charged with oversight of environmental and social issues; - Increased disclosure and documentation of environmental and social policies; and - Implementation of ESG targets that are deemed to have a positive long-term impact on company sustainability.
+- Appointments of directors/board level committees charged with oversight of environmental and social issues; - Increased disclosure and documentation of environmental and social policies; and - Implementation of ESG targets, including those specifically related to climate transition that are deemed to have a positive long-term impact on company sustainability. - Reporting on environmental and social actions and metrics.